Advising Appointment

 Kristi Weddige

-Director of CSM Student Services; Academic and Pre-Health Professions Advisor
+Director of Bailey College of Science and Mathematics Student Services; Academic and Pre-Health Professions Advisor

 Head shot of advisor Kristi Weddige in front of plants Top 10 Clifton Strengths